Koudela/eArc-di/README.md

             'The dependency container violates the subset condition: ' .
             1st::class . ', ' .
             2nd::class . ', ' .
-            3rd::class'
+            3rd::class
         )
     }
     $apiDC = $dc;
     $apiDC->load([
-        ...the dependencies only relevant to the business domain itself go here...
+        // ...the dependency configuration only relevant to the business domain
+        // itself goes here...
     ]);
 }
 ```